-Our purpose in hosting the forums is to build a shared understanding of current policies and practices, and to lay the groundwork for deeper thinking, planning, and action.
-We invite your input in shaping the content!
-Please use the this link to submit questions & ideas in advance: email@example.com
+Our purpose in hosting the forums was to build a shared understanding of current policies and practices, and to lay the groundwork for deeper thinking, planning, and action.
+At any time, if you have ideas or comments please use the this link to contact us: email@example.com

 Tuesday, September 22nd @ 7:00pm